See how my friend Tynan turned his small art collection into a museum-quality display in his home.

-How To Create Your Own Museum Displays at Home
+How To Create Your Own Home Museum Displays

 I asked Tynan what materials he used, the format and fonts for his museum placard template, the mounting process, and how he picked the layout.

 Custom Description Placards

 Tynan used 140lb ivory index stock.

 He noted that once he stops changing little things on the labels, he’ll have a print shop print them on thicker card stock and cut them properly.

 PRO TIPS ON PRINTING + MOUNTING

 - Print the museum placard descriptions on gloss or luster paper.
 Then mount to mat paper or foam board so that it’s as thick as you prefer.